Crabgrass: What Does It Look Like?

 Application Tips and Timing

-If crabgrass has already appeared in your lawn, post-emergent herbicides can be used to kill the existing plants.
+If crabgrass has already appeared on your lawn, post-emergent herbicides can be used to kill the existing plants.
 These herbicides work best when applied to young, actively growing crabgrass, usually in early summer.
 Look for products with quinclorac, fenoxaprop, or mesotrione, as these are designed to target crabgrass.

 When applying post-emergent herbicides, follow the instructions on the package.
 Apply the herbicide on a calm day to avoid drift.
 Don’t mow your lawn for a few days before and after applying to allow the herbicide to be absorbed by the plants.